sfkse/ReactProject/README.md

 **To run the project properly, follow the steps below:

--Install dependencies by running `yarn install` -Initialize the project by `yarn start`
+- Install dependencies by running `yarn install`
+- Initialize the project by `yarn start`
--Run `json-server --watch db.json -d 2000 -p 3001` command to start json-server on another terminal
+- Run `json-server --watch db.json -d 2000 -p 3001` command to start json-server on another terminal